Palm Springs in a nutshell:

 Flying to Palm Springs:

-Palm Springs Airport, which is just a five-minute drive from downtown, is served by Allegiant Air, Alaska Airlines, American, Delta, Horizon, Sun Country, United, US Airways, Westjet (to western Canada) and several smaller airlines (some of them seasonal).
+Palm Springs Airport, which is just a five-minute drive from downtown, is served by Allegiant Air, Alaska Airlines, American, Delta, Horizon, Sun Country, United, Westjet (to western Canada) and several smaller airlines (some of them seasonal).
 Flying here can be a bit pricey, because this is one of the largest airports in the West not served by the discount airline Southwest.
-It can be significantly cheaper to fly into Ontario Airport, an hour west, which is served by Southwest Airlines.
+It can be significantly cheaper to fly into Ontario Airport, an hour west, which is served by Southwest Airlines along with all the majors.

 Things to Do: